-Tesla Truck Will Be Unveiled This Month– New Teaser Image & Invites Have Been Released!
+Tesla Truck Will Be Unveiled This Month — New Teaser Image And Invites Have Been Released!

 — electromovilidad (@electro_mov) October 3, 2017

-They also note that Tesla’s truck does not have a large engine compartment which isn’t needed in an electrically powered vehicle.
+They also note that Tesla’s truck does not have a large engine compartment which isn’t needed in an electrically-powered vehicle.
 Electric vehicles normally house their motors between the front and rear axles.
 The lack of a large compartment for the engine could mean more room for drivers and could make the truck even more aerodynamic.
 This will distinguish it even further from other long-haul trucks on the market, and not just the ones with combustible engines.
 Even the plug-in/electric hybrid truck prototype from Cumins has an engine compartment which may not work in their favor when they try to compete with Tesla.

 The unveiling of the “Tesla Truck” will take place on November 16 in Hawthorne, California.
-It may come as a surprise to some that Elon Musk and Co. are focusing on a new product that isn’t the Tesla Model 3.
+It may come as a surprise to some that Elon Musk is focusing on a new product that isn’t the Tesla Model 3.
 News of the mass-market electric vehicle’s production woes have become common knowledge and there are reports that Tesla’s investors are getting concerned.

 But as Teslarati reports, Tesla announced its intention to move beyond consumer vehicles and into the heavy trucking industry in 2016.
 At the time, the company stated that their goal was to reduce the cost of cargo transport and to make trucking safer, even “fun.”
-According to Teslerati, the electric semi is expected to have a battery range of 200-300 miles and equipped with an autonomous “platooning” function.
+According to Teslerati, the electric semi is expected to have a battery range of 200-300 miles and come equipped with an autonomous “platooning” function.
 It’s a truck that’s supposed to be “driven like a sports car.”
-At least that’s what Elon Musk said about his new vehicle, earlier this year.
+At least that’s what Elon Musk said about his new vehicle earlier this year.

 Do you think that the “Tesla truck” will be a game changer in the heavy-duty trucking industry?
 Let us know what you think in the comments below.